 While you may not be ready to break out the curriculum just yet, it’s a good time to get some ideas for the upcoming year.
 If you’re wondering where to find great homeschool resources for reading, check out the following suggestions from Red Apple Reading.

 How did I ever manage before I could go online?
-OK, as I recall I did manage to survive.
+O.K., as I recall I did manage to survive.
 But I have to admit, having access to the internet really makes my life a lot easier!
 If I don’t understand my kid’s homework he needs help with, where do I go?
 The internet!
 What if I need to know how to make my own taco seasoning?
 I go to the internet!
 If I need to order the next book in the Big Nate series for my son, I get online.
 You get the picture.
 Online resources rock!
-Today, Red Apple Reading shares 6 favorite online resources for families.
+Today, Red Apple Reading is sharing 6 of our favorite online resources for families.